amberbiology/scribl/paper/paper.md

 # The `scribl` language

-The language was designed for the curation of scientific articles to document the relationships between the various biological agents and processes that they describe.
+The language was designed for the curation of scientific articles to document the relationships between biological agents and processes that they describe.
 Examples of relationships for each of the five basic entities for a single article are shown in
 \autoref{fig:scribl-schema}.

 ![The scribl schema comprises a hierarchy of five basic entities: `article`, `category`, `resource`, `process`, and `agent`.
 Here we depict an example network of entities and possible relationships for a single `article`.\label{fig:scribl-schema}](scribl-schema.png){ width=80% }